sephorabemba/ecorating-comparator/README.md

 ## About the data

 1. All smartphone information and Global Eco Rating scores come from the Orange website.
 2. Sub-scores are approximates.
-They were pre-computed automatically by converting the progress bars on the Eco Rating pictures into the corresponding numeric sub-scores.
+They were pre-computed automatically by converting the progress bars visible on the Eco Rating pictures into the corresponding numeric sub-scores.

 ## How to run this demo